ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 - Paraview
 -->

 The repository is self-contained.
-Additional references are provided in teh Jupyter notebooks.
+Additional references are provided in the Jupyter notebooks.

 ### System